Retype5555/scienceanddesign/README.md

 ### 🔍 Critique

 A 1-hour video chat where we'll review any project you're working on.
-You'll receive structured and actionable feedback on interface, interaction, visual design, messaging, branding, typography, and more.
+You'll receive structured and actionable the next day.

 Good for companies that want an outside perspective on your work or junior designers needing guidance.